wieden-kennedy/mimic/README.md

 ```

 ## License
-Mimic is copyright © 2015 W+K Lodge.
-It"s free software and may be distributed
+Mimic is copyright © 2016 W+K Lodge.
+It's free software and may be distributed
 under the [Apache license](http://www.apache.org/licenses/LICENSE-2.0).